The Microsoft 365 Security Landscape in 2026

 Data Loss Prevention Policies

-DLP policies inspect content across Exchange Online, SharePoint Online, OneDrive for Business, Microsoft Teams, and endpoints for sensitive information types.
-Microsoft provides over 300 built-in sensitive information types covering regulatory frameworks worldwide.
+DLP policies check content in several areas, including Exchange Online, SharePoint Online, OneDrive for Business, Microsoft Teams, and endpoints.
+These policies look for sensitive information types.

 Enterprise DLP implementation should prioritize regulatory-required sensitive information types first.
 For healthcare organizations, this means HIPAA-related types including medical record numbers, DEA numbers, and diagnosis codes.
 For financial services, this means credit card numbers, bank account numbers, and ABA routing numbers.
 For all organizations, protect personally identifiable information including Social Security numbers, passport numbers, and driver's license numbers.